MMURPHY222/05-day-planner/README.md

 ```
 DisplayTime is displaying the current time at the top of the page, and current is the current time displayed in military time.

-The for loop created to assign each time block its relative css to receive a background color looks like this.
+The for loop created to assign each time block its relative class in css to receive a background color looks like this.

 ```bash
 for(var i = 6; i < 20; i ++){